-GreatCall offers a highly rated medical alert system, so it’s no surprise that their specially-designed phones are senior-friendly too.
+GreatCall offers a highly rated medical alert system, so it’s no surprise that their phones are senior-friendly too.
 The Jitterbug Flip was made exclusively for seniors and is designed to be easy to use.
-It even doubles as a medical alert device – all users need do is press the 5Star button on the handset to be connected to the urgent response center.
+It even doubles as a medical alert device – all users need to do is press the 5Star button on the handset to be connected to the urgent response center.

 Handset: The Jitterbug Flip features a bright backlit display and large buttons for ease of use.
 It also has a clear speaker, a flashlight, and a magnifier.
-Seniors will also appreciate the simple to use yes/no menu.
+Seniors will also appreciate the simple to use menu.
 The Flip costs $99.99, plus shipping and activation fees.

 Plans: Customers have two choices.
 They can sign up for a regular talk and text plan, or they can choose a health and safety plan that comes with tons of health-related features.
 This plan is the one for seniors who want to take advantage of the 5Star urgent response feature (which we recommend.)
-Check out our Jitterbug Flip review here for details on health and safety plans.
+Check out our Jitterbug Flip review for details on health and safety plans.
 Health and safety plans also include up to 50% savings on call and text prices.